tanimislam/nprstuff/README.md

 | ![fig:gui2_screenshot_printpreviewdialog](docs/images/gui2_screenshot_fontdialog.png) | ![fig:gui2_screenshot_printpreviewdialog](docs/images/gui2_screenshot_printpreviewdialog.png) |
 | The `Font` button dialog. | The print preview dialog launched by the `Print` button in the article text widget. |

-In the immediate future, I plan on at least implementing the following, all using the Readability API.
+In the future, I plan on at least implementing the following, all using the Readability API.

 -   `EPUB` button, to create the article in